modern HTTP web server index

 _h5aito the document root directory of the web server:

-http://YOUR-DOMAIN.TLD/_h5ai/public/index.php, this page shows some hints on the server's capabilities.
+http://YOUR-DOMAIN.TLD/_h5ai/public/index.php, to check if h5ai is reachable.
+This page shows some hints on the server's capabilities.

 /_h5ai/public/index.php(note the leading slash!) to the end of the default index-file list.
 In this way h5ai will manage all directories in and below